-Local shared objects, also known as Flash cookies, are collections of cookie-like data that are stored on your hard drive and used to store your preferences, such as volume control, or to display content based upon what you view on our site, to personalize your visit.
-Third parties with whom we partner to provide certain features on our site or to display sponsorships based upon your Web browsing activity use Flash cookies to collect and store information.
+Local shared objects, also known as HTML5 or Flash cookies, are collections of cookie-like data that are stored on your hard drive and used to store your preferences, such as volume control, or to display content based upon what you view on our site, to personalize your visit.
+Third parties with whom we partner to provide certain features on our site or to display sponsorships based upon your Web browsing activity use LSOs such as HTML5 or Flash cookies to collect and store information.

 Flash cookies are different from browser cookies because of the amount of data stored, type of data stored, and how data is stored.
 Like cookies and web beacons, Flash cookies do not gather or transmit any personally identifiable information from visitors to our site.
 Cookie management tools provided by your browser will not remove Flash cookies.
 To remove Flash cookies or learn how to manage privacy and storage settings for Flash cookies, click here.